Avalon-MC/DingusPrime-AdditionalContent/README.md

 * A set of 18 Villager Trade NPCs for use in custom shops.
 They don't move around and have most of their AI removed.
 They can only be hurt by creative players (to prevent zombies killing them).
 * * Configurable using KubeJS scripts
-* * Intergrates into Calemi's Economy.
+* * ~~Intergrates into Calemi's Economy.~~ Planned to be removed and replaced with a custom wallet system
 * * Max of 3 items random available each 'day'.
 * * Always available items supported.
 * * Cycles available items every 24 hours or every server restart.